 “Baka naman kasi masyadong mataas ang standards mo,” one of my co-residents remarked.

 I understand that not everyone will become a neurosurgeon after medical school, but students should at least strive to learn core concepts in neurology and neurosurgery, so that when they practice as general physicians, they would know how to manage emergent cases and refer as necessary.
 I daresay nobody would disagree that there’s a problem when interns do not know how to do a complete cranial nerve examination or give an accurate Glasgow Coma Score.

 Perhaps part of the blame lies in the current medical curriculum, such that seven days in the section is too little time to review what one should have learned in the last four years.
 Do the interns expect didactic lectures at this stage of their medical education?
 Do they realize that after medical school, it is self-directed learning that will serve as one’s constant source of new information?

 Excuses for failing to do one’s basic responsibilities do not even merit a discussion.

-It is possible that the students do not feel the need to exert extra effort in a relatively benign rotation, compared for instance with the Big Four (Medicine, Surgery, Pediatrics, OB-Gynecology).
-Benign rotations are seen as time to catch up on the “more important things” in life.
+It is possible that the students do not feel the need to exert extra effort in a relatively benign rotation, compared for instance with the Big Four (internal medicine, surgery, pediatrics, obstetrics-gynecology).
+Benign rotations are seen as time to catch up on the more important things in life.
 Students seize the opportunity to spend quality time at home, book weekend getaways with friends, or party all night without having to worry about patients decked to them.
-Minimum necessary effort is exerted to be able to get by and pass the rotation, and there is of course no fault in doing just that.
+Minimum necessary effort is exerted to be able to get by and pass the rotation, and there is of course no absolute fault in doing just that.